 Compared to many large North American cities the cost of living in Calgary is very reasonable.
 Calgarians pay some of the lowest provincial and personal income taxes in the country.
 Our provincial health care insurance is free, and Alberta is the only province in Canada without a sales tax.
 The cost to buy or rent a home in Calgary is also lower compared to other Canadian cities such as Vancouver and Toronto.

 As the second-highest ranked city in Canada for healthy lifestyles and overall satisfaction there is a lot to like about life in Calgary.
-Some of our favourite amenities are:
+Some of our favorite amenities are:

 - The most extensive urban pathway and bikeway systems in North America